-In the early 1970s, Baier was one of 14 founders of the Wild Sheep Foundation, which has funded over $1 million annually to re-establish the habitat of the four species of wild sheep in North America.
-He has established similar programs in Russia and Mongolia.
+In the early 1970s, Baier was one of 14 founders of the Wild Sheep Foundation, which has funded over $1 million annually to re-establish the habitat of the four species of wild sheep in North America, establishing similar programs in Russia and Mongolia.
 Since 1975, Baier has been active in the Boone and Crockett Club, America's oldest wildlife conservation organization.
 He took the lead in drafting President George H.W.
-Bush's wildlife conservation agenda in 1979 and has led in the formation of Ph.D. programs in natural resources and wildlife conservation management at five universities.
+Bush's wildlife conservation agenda in 1979 and led in the formation of Ph.D. programs in natural resources and wildlife conservation management at five universities.
 From 2004 to 2007, he led a national campaign to raise $6.5 million to purchase for the federal government the last and largest remaining piece of private land (24,550 acres) that was initially Theodore Roosevelt's Elkhorn Ranch.

-In support of two bills pending in Congress that he authored, Baier recently completed a book, "America's Crippling Battle for Its Lands, Endangered Species, and Their Critical Habitat: Inside the Equal Access to Justice Act."
+Baier recently completed a book, "America's Crippling Battle for Its Lands, Endangered Species, and Their Critical Habitat: Inside the Equal Access to Justice Act."
 His next book, "Voices From the Wilderness: A Biography," which celebrates the 50th anniversary of the Wilderness Act, is expected soon.